chriopter/hugo-autopilot/README.md

 This single workflow file handles all Hugo CI/CD tasks:
 - Building and deploying your site on push to main
-- Updating Hugo weekly and creating PRs
+- Updating Hugo weekly with automerged PRs
 - Auto-merging Dependabot PRs
 - Responding to manual triggers and repository dispatch events